 whoisinformation, etc).
 It provides a story about the indicator, based on an enrichment feed such as VirusTotal, IPinfo, etc.

 In Cortex XSOAR, the indicator extraction feature extracts indicators from incident fields and enriches them using commands and scripts defined for the indicator type.
 Provided the indicator extraction is enabled, you can configure the extraction logic according to the incident type and according to the associated field.

-As your system matures and you start ingesting more events and have more integrations configured, you need to consider customizing your incident type, including how to extract indicators.
+As your system matures and you start ingesting more events with more integrations configured, you need to consider customizing your incident type, including how to extract indicators.

-Using indicator extraction can adversely affect system performance.
-Cortex XSOAR recommends that you define extraction settings for each incident type as needed.
+Extracting indicators can adversely affect system performance.
+We recommend that you define extraction settings for each incident type, as needed.

-For example, in malware you want to extract all IP addresses, but in phishing you only want to extract IP addresses from specific email headers.
+For example, for Malware you may want to extract all IP addresses, for Phishing you may only want to extract IP addresses from specific email headers.
 For attachments, you may want to disable indicator extraction to reduce external API usage and protect restricted data (the hash) from being sent.

 Create Indicator Extraction rules